Senior Resources » It’s Showtime!

-It’s Showtime, our very own community-run club, brings quality, affordable activities, events, and entertainment for us residents of The Village at Deaton Creek.
+It’s Showtime, our very own community-run club, bringing quality, affordable activities, events, and entertainment for us residents of The Village at Deaton Creek.
 Fellow residents Sally and Sean Austin started and now run It’s Showtime.

 It’s Showtime often brings in outside entertainers.
 I’ve seen a whole slew of talented performers do their thing, right in my very own community clubhouse.
 However, this weekend, our neighbors actually provided the entertainment.